bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

 What is it?
-Well, it\'s simply a function expression that is immediately invoked!
+Well, it&apos;s simply a function expression that is immediately invoked!
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 97 classical example - a simple counter (57) ~~~~~~~~~~~~~~~~~~~~~~~~-->